mauro3/CORDS/Workshop-Reproducible-Research/lectures/L08_licenses.md

 ## Licenses, what are those?

-In general, all creative works are copyrighted to the creator (this maybe the company one works for).
+In general, all creative works are copyrighted to the creator (this maybe the company one works for such as WSL).
 This give the creator exclusive rights to use, distribute, etc that work.
 This also means that no-one else can use it; this is against reproducible (and open) research, as one cannot reproduce if one cannot use.

 Thus, to make work available to others a license is granted to use said work.
 This maybe a commercial licence or a free and open source license (ok, there are many terms).